What Is 3D Printing? And How to Get Started

 Learn 3D printing with Coursera

-Practice using 3D printing software like TinkerCAD and Fusion 360, learn how to prepare and operate a 3D printer, and gain exposure to industry trends in Coursera’s 3D printing learning experiences.
-Explore options below:
+3D printing can open a world of possibilities in your personal life or in your career.
+Practice using 3D printing software like TinkerCAD and Fusion 360, discover how to prepare and operate a 3D printer, and gain exposure to industry trends on Coursera with 3D printing learning experiences.
+Explore these options:

 Article sources